 OFA Collaboration with Open Source Software Projects

-Third-Party Open Source Software Projects: The OFA does not intervene between any open source contributor, whether at an OFA event or not, and third-party project maintainers.
+Third-Party Open-Source Software Projects: The OFA does not intervene between any open source contributor, whether at an OFA event or not, and third-party project maintainers.
 Contributors are expected to submit software changes directly to the maintainer of the project consistent with the licensing terms defined by that project.
 Any OFA contributions to the third-party project will be submitted according to the license terms of the third-party project.

 OFA Initiated/Maintained Software Projects: The OFA may author or createupstream software projects.
 In general, OFA Working Groups that create software projects, and any related projects such as associated documentation projects, should do the following: